 - whether the agreement helps or allows you to achieve your goals; and

 - your budget.

 Following a relationship breakdown and separation, it is important to ensure there is a plan moving forward about the future parenting arrangements for your children or what happens with the property.
 Of course, if you are able to negotiate directly with your partner, either to full agreement or at least part of the way, that is ideal.
-But remember, if this is not possible, an experienced family lawyer Brisbane can always assist you to negotiate an outcome that is best for you and your situation.
+But remember, if this is not possible, an experienced family lawyer Toowoomba can always assist you to negotiate an outcome that is best for you and your situation.